Plum Pudding Ice Cream

-- mixed candied fruits (such as apricots, figs, pineapple) - 3/4 cup, chopped
+- mixed candied fruits (such as apricots, figs, pineapple) 3/4 cup, chopped

-- sultanas (golden raisins) - 1/3 cup
+- sultanas (golden raisins) 1/3 cup

-- currants - 1/3 cup
+- currants 1/3 cup

-- mixed peel - 1/3 cp
+- mixed peel 1/3 cp

-- glace ginger - 1/3 cup
+- glace ginger 1/3 cup

-- brandy or dark rum - 2/3 cup
+- brandy or dark rum 2/3 cup

-- toasted slivered almonds - 1 1/3 cups (150g),
+- toasted slivered almonds 1 1/3 cups (150g),

-- ground cinnamon - 1/2 teaspoon
+- ground cinnamon 1/2 teaspoon

-- mixed spice - 1/2 teaspoon
+- mixed spice 1/2 teaspoon

-- ground nutmeg - 1/4 teaspoon
+- ground nutmeg 1/4 teaspoon

-- best-quality vanilla ice cream - 2 Litres, softened
+- best-quality vanilla ice cream 2 Litres, softened

 When ready to serve, dip the mould briefly in a hot water, then invert onto a serving platter.
 If the ice cream won’t come out, cover the mould with a tea-towel which has been dipped in hot water and give it a good shake.

 Serve immediately with soft summer fruits.